hbctraining/variant_analysis/lessons/08_evaluate_QC.md

 A few quick takeaways from this table is that it gives us an overview of our alignments:

-  1) We had an alignment rate of 99% for both normal and tumor which is very good.
+  **1)** We had an alignment rate of 99% for both normal and tumor which is very good.

-  2) The level of duplicates is not high (<10%).
+  **2)** The level of duplicates is not high (<10%).
-*Sergey*
+***Sergey* **
  Range of acceptable levels of duplicates if we are filtering them out?

-  3) The GC-content of our sequencing is 49%.
+  **3)** The GC-content of our sequencing is 49%.
 The average GC content of the human genome is ~41%, but GC-content is higher in genic regions than intergenic regions.
 Given that our sequencing represents whole exome sequencing rather than whole genome sequencing, a moderately elevated GC-content compared to the genome average seems reasonable.
 If we see GC-content that drasatically differs (more than ~10%) from our expectation then that could be a reason to pause and look for reasons for this divergence.

-  4) We can also see that we have ~49 million fragments for each sample, which should provide more than adequate depth for variant calling.
+  **4)** We can also see that we have ~49 million fragments for each sample, which should provide more than adequate depth for variant calling.
-  *Sergey*
+  ***Sergey***
   Recommendations on Depth for WES and WGS.
 My back of the envelope calculations for these 100-bp Paired end samples is that we have like 200X?
 Is that right

 ### Aligned Reads